 Applications for Semester 1 2017 scholarships are now open and close on 30 November 2016.
 Visit Scholarships for more information.

 Check study support services available to you before the start of, and during the semester.
 View academic and study support events, workshops and the program schedule for more information.

-Orientation to USC Welcome Day is your USC Orientation, this is the first week of university.
+Orientation to USC - Welcome to new students is the first week of university.

-Kick-start your studies by attending Orientation to USC Welcome Day to:
+Kick-start your studies at Orientation to USC to:

-- attend your welcome and essential program information sessions
+- attend your faculty welcome and essential program information sessions

 - obtain your student ID card

 - learn how to use Blackboard, your Learning Management System